 User Tip: Fully drain/empty holding tank and flush tank of toilet in accordance with the manufacturer's instructions.

-- Remove shower handset (including the external shower, if fitted) and shake water out. - Open water heater drain valve and leave open.
+- Remove shower head and hose (including the external shower, if fitted) and shake water out. - Open water heater drain valve and leave open.

 User Tip: Ensure the gas is turned off at the bottle.